 Ipilimumab, Nivolumab, and Stereotactic Body Radiation Therapy in Treating Patients with Stage IV Non-small Cell Lung Cancer

 This randomized phase I / II trial studies the side effects and best dose of stereotactic body radiation therapy when given before or with ipilimumab and nivolumab in treating patients with stage IV non-small cell lung cancer.
 Stereotactic body radiation therapy uses special equipment to position a patient and deliver radiation to tumors with high precision.
 This method can kill tumor cells with fewer doses over a shorter period and cause less damage to normal tissue.
-Monoclonal antibodies, such as ipilimumab and nivolumab, interfere with the ability of tumor cells to grow and spread.
+Immunotherapy with monoclonal antibodies, such as ipilimumab and nivolumab, may help the body’s immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
 Giving stereotactic body radiation therapy, ipilimumab, and nivolumab may work better in treating patients with non-small cell lung cancer.

 - Have a histologic diagnosis of stage IV NSCLC